Costochondritis is a painful chest wall condition, caused by localised inflammation in the joints of the rib cage.

 What are the common causes of costochondritis?

-The basic problem is inflammation but the cause of this is unknown (or idiopathic) for most people.
-There are some situations that are known to cause inflammation and they include:
+The basic problem is inflammation but the cause of this is unknown for most people.
+There are some situations that are associated with inflammation and they include:

 - Chest infections of varying types.

 - Large physical efforts, like lifting heavy objects or repeated bouts of coughing.

 - Accidents which hit the chest, like falls or car accidents.

 General blood tests available now